Canix

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-ShipHero is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — 3pl, warehouse-management — within E-comm.
+ShipHero is currently shipping more aggressively (velocity 8.8 vs 6.3), with 0 editorial sparks in the last 30 days against 1.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top ShipBob alternatives in E-comm are ranked by recent ship velocity.
 Browse the "ShipBob alternatives" section above for the current picks, or visit /alternatives/shipbob for the full list with editorial commentary on each.